Carnegie Mellon Robotics Academy: Software Foundations

 • Write and test a program to drive the robot forward and execute basic turns.

-Session 3: Open-Loop Navigation
+Open-Loop Navigation

 • Learn the concept of open-loop navigation (movement without feedback).